gmc-code/PC-algorithms1/docs/pseudocode/sequence.rst

          b = 6
          print(a * b)

    #.
-Write python for this pseudocode:
+Write python for this pseudocode sequence:

       .. code-block::